 Figure Captions

 Figure 1.
 A) Zero-population growth isocline illustrating the expected joint impact of juvenile growth rates and mortality to consumers.
-Areas to the left and below the isocline indicate prey populations are decreasing/not recruiting while areas above and to the right indicate populations are increasing/recruiting.
-B-D) Demonstrated or hypothetical examples of populations spanning freshwater, terrestrial and marine ecosystems for which the demographic isocline could give conceptual meaning to population dynamics and predictive value for field measured rates.
+Areas to the left and below the isocline indicate prey populations are decreasing/not recruiting while areas above and to the right indicate populations that are increasing/recruiting.
+B-D) Demonstrated or hypothetical examples of populations spanning freshwater, terrestrial and marine ecosystems for which the demographic isocline could provide conceptual meaning to population dynamics and predictive value for field measured rates.
 Points colored red indicate populations are declining/not recruiting while points colored blue indicate populations are increasing/recruiting.
 B) The relationship between mosquito (Aedes atropalpus) population with predatory dragonflies (Pantala spp.) depends on temperature mediation of both consumption rates (mosquito survival) and mosquito growth rates so that warmer conditions produce greater mosquito recruitment.
 C) Quaking aspen (Populus tremuloides) stand recruitment depends on moisture/precipitation gradients and elk (Cervus canadensis) population sizes that determine browsing rates and sucker survival.
 D) Oyster (Crassostrea virginica) growth and mortality to predators drilling snails are affected by salinity gradients, though the combinatorial impacts on population recruitment cannot be easily predicted conceptually.

-Figure 2 Isoclines illustrating the bivariate effects of juvenile growth and survival that produce zero net annual population growth for a size-structured model of a freshwater gastropod (Pomacea paludosa) under different hydrologic regimes that affect reproduction.
-The black isocline and gray isoclines represent two hydrologic scenarios producing better (Grey) and worse (Black) reproductive conditions.
+Figure 2 Isoclines illustrating the bivariate effects of juvenile growth and survival that produce zero net annual population growth for a size-structured model of a freshwater gastropod (Pomacea paludosa) under different hydrologic regimes that affect reproduction (black isocline = lower reproduction, gray isocline = higher reproduction).
 Mean cumulative juvenile survival (snails < 10mm SL) and growth (kgrowth) quantified in LILA and WCA3A are plotted on each panel with seasonal and combined parameters.
+Error bars represent 95% confidence intervals for each parameter estimate based on field variation at the site.
 The combined parameters (open symbols) were calculated by a weighted average reflecting greater juvenile snail production in the dry season.

 Figure 3.
 Zero-population growth isocline illustrating the expected joint impact of juvenile growth rates and mortality to consumers.
 Areas to the left and below the isocline indicate prey populations are decreasing/not recruiting while areas above and to the right indicate populations are increasing/recruiting.
 Blue points represent wet season parameters, brown points represent dry season parameters, and open circles represent weighted averages of the two seasons.
 Numbers indicate new hypotheses for management and further research to improve conditions for FAS.